VJC INSTRUMENT RENTAL ASSISTANCE

 • accept full responsibility–including financial liability–for the safe return of the instrument (in mid-to-late May 2021, unless other plans are mutually agreed upon).

-Please note this program was created because of the pandemic.
+This program was created because of the pandemic.
 The intent of the assistance is to help students who would otherwise not be able to afford to rent an instrument gain access to one.
-Families that can afford to rent an instrument without outside assistance may not apply to this program.
+Please note that families that can afford to rent an instrument without outside assistance may not apply to this program.

 What type of financial support is available?